Origin and use of the term metalloid: 1960–present

-Use of the term semimetal, rather than metalloid, has recently been discouraged.
-This is because the former term 'has a well defined and quite distinct meaning in physics'.
-In physics, a semimetal is an element or a compound in which the valence band marginally (rather than substantially) overlaps the conduction band.
-This results in only a small number of effective charge carriers.
-Thus, the densities of charge carriers in the elemental semimetals carbon (as graphite, in the direction of its planes), arsenic, antimony and bismuth are 3×10^18 cm−3, 2 ×10^20 cm−3, 5×10^19 cm−3 and 3×10^17 cm−3 respectively.
-In contrast, the room-temperature concentration of electrons in metals usually exceeds 1022 cm−3.
+Use of the term semimetal when discussing the periodic table, rather than metalloid, has recently been discouraged.
+This is because the former term 'has a well defined and quite distinct meaning' in band structure, where a semimetal is an element or a compound where the highest occupied and lowest unoccupied bands overlap in terms of energy, but have different momenta.
+This often results in only a small number of charge carrierscharge, for instance the densities in the elemental semimetals carbon (as graphite, in the direction of its planes), arsenic, antimony and bismuth are 3×10^18 cm−3, 2 ×10^20 cm−3, 5×10^19 cm−3 and 3×10^17 cm−3 respectively.
+In contrast, the room-temperature concentration of charge carriers in metals usually exceeds 1022 cm−3.

 References to 'metalloid' as being outdated have also been described as 'nonsense' noting that 'it accurately describes these weird in-between elements'.